 An engineered control in the form of a vapor intrusion mitigation system may be needed if compliance soil or groundwater monitoring (Sections 8.2.3 and 8.2.4) identify exceedances of vapor intrusion screening levels within the horizontal or vertical screening distances specified in Ecology's Guidance for Evaluating Vapor Intrusion in Washington State, dated March 2022.
 The plans and specifications for the vapor intrusion mitigation system would be set forth in a work plan.
+The vapor intrusion mitigation system would be constructed in accordance with the work plan.
 The vapor intrusion mitigation system would be inspected and maintained in accordance with an inspection and maintenance plan.
-An environmental covenant would be required to provide notice of the vapor intrusion mitigation system and to require the landowner to inspect and maintain the vapor intrusion mitigation system in accordance with the inspection and maintenance plan.
+An environmental covenant would be required to provide notice of the vapor intrusion mitigation system in accordance with the inspection and maintain the vapor intrusion mitigation system in accordance with the inspection and maintenance plan.

-9.0 REFERENCES
+9.0 References

 - Farallon Consulting, L.L.C.
 (Farallon).
-2024.
+2025.
 Remedial Investigation Report/Feasibility Study TOC Facility No. 01-176, 24205 and 24225 56th Avenue West, Mountlake Terrace, Washington.
 Prepared for JYK Holdings, LLC.
-December 13. - Washington State Department of Ecology (Ecology).
+March 6. - Washington State Department of Ecology (Ecology).
 2005.
 Guidance on Remediation of Petroleum-Contaminated Groundwater by Natural Attenuation.
 Publication No. 05-09-091.
-July. - --.
+July. - - .
 2010.
 Guidance for Remediation of Petroleum Contaminated Sites.
 Publication No. 10-09-057.
-Revised June 2016. - --.
+Revised June 2016. - ---.
 2022.
 Guidance for Evaluating Vapor Intrusion in Washington State.
 Publication No. 09-09-047.
-March. - -----.
+March. - ---.
 2024.
 Implementation Memorandum No. 25: Identifying Likely Vulnerable Populations and Overburdened Communities under the Cleanup Regulations.
-January. - -.
+January. - ---.
 No Date.
-Toxics Cleanup Program Cleanup Site Database Search for TOC Facility No. 01 176.
+Toxics Cleanup Program Cleanup Site Database Search for TOC Facility No. 01 176. <https://apps.ecology.wa.gov/gsp/CleanupSiteDocument s.aspx?csid=6885>

-<https://apps.ecology.wa.gov/gsp/CleanupSiteDocuments.aspx?csid=6885>.